 The General Data Protection Regulation (GDPR) is a regulation in EU LAW on data protection and privacy for all individuals within the European Union and the European Economic Area.
 It also addresses the export of personal data outside the EU and EEA.
-The GDPR aims primarily to give control to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.
+The GDPR aims to give primary control to citizens and residents over their data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

 Fair Processing Notice

 How the NHS and care services use your information

 The Chorley Surgery is one of many organisations working in the health and care system to improve care for patients and the public.

 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care services, important information about you is collected in a patient record for that service.
 Collecting this information helps to ensure you get the best possible care and treatment.